kevinkk525/pysmartnode/README.md

 ### ESP8266

-This works pretty well, version >3.0 has even more stable code but sadly also a huge RAM requirement.
-With version 3.4 it was still possible to run this project with an activated filesystem and have a few components.
+This works pretty well, since version 4 it's very stable.
+Sadly the RAM demands are quite high and using it with an active filesystem won't work.
+However without a filesystem, it's easily possible to use it with a few components.
+Increasing the micropython heap to 44*1024 Bytes works with all of my devices with disabled filesystem and gives 8kB more RAM.
+This makes the device perfectly capable of using up to 8 components with some of them being quite big.
+I use this setup with version 4.0.3 every day with 6 components (htu21d, buzzer, led, watchdog, ram, gpio) receiving the configuration over mqtt (which costs some RAM) and still have 8kB of free RAM, which is enough for at least 2 more bigger components.
-Sadly version 3.8. is unusable if the filesystem is activated.
-I will work on a solution and clean up the code to free more RAM.
+I will continue to work on a solution and clean up the code to free more RAM but there seems to be less and less possibilities to save RAM.

 However if you disable the filesystem, this frees up more than 4kB of RAM.
 With this I am able to run I2C, HTU21D, Buzzer, LED, RAM publishing, a debug component and still have 5kB of RAM available, which is enough for a few more components.